Lehks/NostraUtils/README.md

     - Linux
         - Version 4.0.1 (with a lot of warnings because of the usage of C\++1z features)

-The mode did not with MSVC, because MSVC only allows nested namespaces in C\++17 and not C\++14.
+The mode did not work with MSVC, because MSVC only allows nested namespaces in C\++17 and not C\++14.
 This problem will most likely not be fixed.

 ## Building the Project
 To build this project, CMake is required.
 See this (https://cmake.org/install/) link for an explanation on how